-This is the first in our “how to build a home recording studio” series, designed to walk you through how to build a computer-based home studio.
-You’ll also learn how you can get the best possible audio for the lowest possible cost.
+This is the first in our "how to set up a home recording studio" series, designed to walk you through how to build a computer-based audio recording studio.
+You'll also learn how you can get the best possible audio for the lowest possible cost.

 Here is the truth.
 With some basic knowledge (and not even "hard" knowledge) you can get professional sounding audio with gear less than $100.
 That is assuming you already have a computer - a normal, every-day computer.

 Before we talk about gear and how to set things up, I want to let you in a bit of a secret.
 Good audio is NOT guaranteed just because you bought a Neumann microphone (Amazon/ B&H) and the industry standard Pro Tools (Amazon/B&H) recording software.

 Regardless of your set-up, if you know what you're doing, you can produce decent audio from the cheapest recording gear.
 But LACK of knowledge causes lots of folks to make crappy recordings even with expensive gear.

 I'll give you 4 tips for doing this (the getting decent audio part).
 First a disclaimer.
 It is true that better quality/higher priced microphones and other equipment can create better audio than the cheapest gear.
 But ONLY if you know a bit about what you’re doing!